saltedlolly/digibyte-seeder/README.md

-digibyte-seeder
+DigiByte Seeder
 ===============

 DigiByte-seeder is a crawler for the DigiByte network, which exposes a list of reliable nodes via a built-in DNS server.

 Features:
 * regularly revisits known nodes to check their availability
 * bans nodes after enough failures, or bad behaviour
 * accepts nodes down to v0.5.0 to request new IP addresses from, but only reports good post-v0.6.9 nodes.
 * keeps statistics over (exponential) windows of 2 hours, 8 hours, 1 day and 1 week, to base decisions on.
 * very low memory (a few tens of megabytes) and cpu requirements.
 * crawlers run in parallel (by default 96 threads simultaneously).

-DOMAIN NAME SETUP
+Domain Name Setup
 -----------------

 You need to use a domain name where you have access to the DNS settings.
 We will use digidomain.com for this example: